jaubin/eos_build_tools/README.md

 As of now we only tested with branch ```v0.9-oreo``` and it won't work with any other branch unless you update the content of file ```srv/e/local_manifests/roomservice.xml```.
 However the sh scripts themselves are reusable for any device so that you don't have to type by yourself the rather cumbersome Docker commands.

+## Known issues with the build

+You may face the following issues with the build :

+* jackd may crash during the build.
+In that case check your sound card is not busy.
+If you're running in a graphical session run ```pulseaudio -k``` prior to launching the build.
+* LLVM may also segfault.
+This one is random and I don't know how to fix it.